 In the case of obligate pathogens lacking an abiotic reservoir, transmission between hosts is a key limiting factor on their capacity to cause population declines.
 Simple models of a single host and pathogen often assume that transmission depends on the density of infected and susceptible hosts.
 This density-dependent transmission means that as host numbers decline, transmission will also decline, whereby, below a threshold host density the pathogen will be lost from the system before the host itself becomes extinct (McCallum et al. 2001).
-However, in more complex situations, pathogen-induced extinction is a possibility for several reasons (de Castro and Bolker 2005).
+However, in more complex situations including cases of indirect transmission (e.g. In Fig. 2, (a) shows that Bd is often transmitted indirectly via a water source), pathogen-induced extinction is a possibility for several reasons (de Castro and Bolker 2005).
 First, extinction is more likely when a highly susceptible species coexists with reservoir hosts – animals (species or life stages) that are able to tolerate infection.
-These reservoir hosts continue to produce infective stages even as the highly susceptible host declines towards extinction.
+These reservoir hosts continue to produce infective stages even as the highly susceptible host declines towards extinction (In Fig. 2, (b) shows the example of tadpoles as a common reservoir life-stage for Bd.
+Sympatric amphibians more tolerant of Bd may also act as reservoirs (e)).
 Second, transmission does not always depend on host density (McCallum et al. 2001, Begon et al. 2002).
-In sexually transmitted infections, where vectors are involved, or when infective contacts depend on complex host behaviour (Herrera and Nunn 2019), transmission may depend primarily on the frequency of infection, rather than on host density.
+In sexually transmitted infections, or where vectors are involved, or when infective contacts depend on complex host behaviour (Herrera and Nunn 2019), transmission may depend primarily on the frequency of infection, rather than on host density.
 Frequency-dependent transmission does not require a minimum threshold host density for infection maintenance, so extinction is possible.
 Third, if host density becomes sufficiently small, stochastic effects may result in host extinction due to infectious disease.

 Properties of pathogens

 Certain properties of pathogens can make them more likely to cause population declines of their hosts.
 Viruses and prokaryotes tend to have short generation times and high mutation rates, which may enable them to rapidly increase in virulence, jump host barriers, and adapt to adverse conditions.
 However, their relative organismal simplicity means they also have certain weaknesses against the immunological defences of their hosts.
 In contrast, eukaryotes such as fungi, protozoans and metazoans share complex cellular machinery with their vertebrate hosts, making them more difficult to defend against.
 As an example, fungi are emerging as increasingly important pathogens of conservation significance (Fisher et al. 2012) and their impact is often strongly dependent on temperature, meaning that changes in their distribution and impact can be expected with climate change.
-Furthermore, many fungi have infective stages capable of persisting in the external environment for extended periods, decoupling disease impact from population density.
+Furthermore, many fungi have infective stages capable of persisting in the external environment for extended periods (e.g. The free-swimming infectious zoospore stage of Bd – (c) in Fig. 2), decoupling disease impact from population density.